Agoric/documentation/main/zoe/guide/contracts/treasury.md

 getCollateralAmount, getDebtAmount, getLiquidationSeat, getLiquidationPromise }`.

 An `AdjustBalancesInvitation` allows the borrower to add or remove collateral or increase or decrease the loan balance.  `CloseInvitation` allows the borrower to close their loan and withdraw any remaining collateral.
-The `liquidationPromise` and `liquidationSeat` allow the borrower to find out if/when the loan gets liquidated and receive any proceeds above what's needed to repay the debt.  `getCollateralAmount()` and `getDebtAmount()` reveal the named balances.
+The `liquidationPromise` allows the borrower to find out if/when the loan gets liquidated.
+The `liquidationSeat`'s `getPayoff()` or `getPayoffs()` allow the borrower to retrieve any proceeds above what's needed to repay the debt.
+`getCollateralAmount()` and `getDebtAmount()` reveal the named balances.

 ### adjustBalances